finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

    */
   mode: 'development',
   /**
-   * Here, we tell webpack where entry point of our code
+   * Here, we tell webpack where the entry point of our code
-   * If you only have single entry point you can also do it like below
+   * If you only have a single entry point you can also do it like below
    * entry: path.resolve(ROOT_DIRECTORY, 'src/index.js'),
    * Docs: https://webpack.js.org/configuration/entry-context/
    */